 Our aim is for art to stimulate creativity, confidence and imagination.
-Through our programme of study, children are taught to understand and learn from great artists, whose work they mimic and use as inspiration.
-Pupils develop fundamental skills in areas such as drawing, painting and sculpture then create their individual pieces, which have their own originality.
-A key principle taught within our art and design topics is to be able to both evaluate and respect the work of others, including people from our community and artists within the wider world.
-Art and design is highly valued within our curriculum, as we strive to develop the whole child.
+Through our programmes of study, children are taught to understand and learn from great artists, whose work they mimic and use as inspiration.
+They develop fundamental skills in areas such as sketching, needlework and painting then create their individual pieces, which have their own originality.
+A final, key principle taught within our art and design topics is to be able to both evaluate and respect the work of others including our classmates, people from our community and artists within the wider world.